chs2302-idk/Final-Project-Data-Structure/README.md

 It relies fundamentally on a Standard First-In First-Out (FIFO) Queue to manage the collection of frontier nodes to explore next, alongside a Hash Map or Balanced BST to keep track of discovered cells and prevent cycle evaluation.

 ### Soal 2: With Walls, No Weights
+Breadth First Search / BFS
+BFS is an unweighted graph traversal algorithm that explores nodes in layers, evenly outwards from the start point, like an expanding ripple.
+It guarantees shortest path, since it visits every node at depth $d$ before it visits nodes at depth $d+1$.
+It is based on a standard FIFO Queue for the management of the frontier nodes and on a Hash Map or a Balanced BST to store the cells already discovered and to avoid cycles.

+Depth First Search / DFS
+DFS is a graph traversal algorithm .
+It starts in the initial node , and goes branch by branch , deep inwards .
+Like a root growing into the soil .
+It does not guarantee the shortest path, because it does not evaluate level by level, but jumps to maximum depth before backtracking.
+It employs a Standard LIFO Stack for maintaining frontier nodes and Hash Map or Balanced BST to record discovered cells and avoid loops.